riyuebao/CRI-Workshop-Nov2016-RNAseq/pipeline/README.md

       module: ~
       threads: 4
 ```
- * Replace `/home/ubuntu/software/fastqc-0.11.5/fastqc` with the path to `fastqc` executable on your computer.
+ * Replace `/home/ubuntu/software/fastqc-0.11.5/fastqc` with the path to `fastqc` executable on your computer
  *A `module` system will be in future development plan to implement, allowing easy management of software versions.*

 # Documentation